-Since the 1980s, Digital Transformation has been inspiring companies to connect with customers in different ways.
+Since the 1980s, Digital Transformation has inspired companies to connect with customers differently.
 40 years on, and we’re still in transformation mode, exchanging web apps for native ones, content pillars for content hubs, traditional servers for The Cloud and monolithic architecture for MACH architecture.

 What is Digital Transformation?

 Enterprise Project describes Digital Transformation as the ‘integration of digital technology into all business areas, fundamentally changing how you operate and deliver value to customers.

 It's a cultural change that requires organizations to continually challenge the status quo, experiment, and get comfortable with failure.’

 Who’s digitally transforming?

 We hear about the state of Digital Transformation all the time.
 A quick look at a few statistics helps to illustrate the inconsistent pace at which we adopt (and understand) Digital Transformation:

 Statistic 1: A 2016 survey from Harvard Business Review reported that 23% of organisations were non-digital.
 Meaning they depended on few (if any) products or operations relating to digital technology.

 Statistic 2: In 2018, IDG reported that 89% of companies had adopted a digital-first business strategy (or were thinking about it!)

 Statistic 3: A 2018 report from Ted Schadler (Principal Analyst at Forrester) tells us that 21% of firms think their transformation is complete!